 Alibaba launched its Teja group buying app in March of 2018.
 It announced similar C2M initiatives two years later, with plans to integrate consumer data collection for suppliers into every aspect of its products.
 It's also focused on negotiating exclusivity with these suppliers to keep them off of Pinduoduo’s platform.
 Its agricultural flash sales platform Juhuasuan launched in 2019, headed by Jiang Fan (below, left), a 34-year old executive in charge of both B2B Tmall and B2C Taobao.
 Industry experts believed he was a candidate to eventually lead Alibaba and its battle against Pinduoduo; however he was recently demoted due to personal misconduct.

 One of Pinduoduo’s primary strategies to move up market was TV ads.
 Many consumers knew of PDD but were skeptical of the product quality.
 They used exclusive product drops tied to specific shows, celebrity endorsements, aggressive promotions, and in-app countdowns to convince users to try the app.
-Starting with fruit, this built trust in what has now become 18 broad categories like clothing, household goods, appliances, and electronics - all of which have been long dominated by Alibaba.
+Starting with fruit, this built trust in what has now become 18 broad categories like clothing, household goods, appliances, and electronics - all of which have much higher prices and been long dominated by Alibaba.
 The below commercial aired on one of China’s hottest TV series, the Voice of China, exposing them to millions.

 The strategy worked.
 In January of 2019, 37% of GMV came from top-tier cities.
 By June, this increased to 48%.
 In Q3 of 2019, users in Tier 1 cities spent 3.2x more per transaction than the average user.
 Young users opened Pinduoduo 89 times per month in 2019 (up from 84 in 2018) compared to Taobao’s 81 times per month.
 DAU’s were using the app over 20 minutes per day.